Dallas Child Custody Lawyer

 Our founding attorney, Scott Palmer has extensive experience in child custody cases.
 He is primarily concerned for the welfare of your children, but also concerned about achieving your goals.
 As a result, he will do everything legally possible to help you obtain the custody assistance you need.
 If negotiations fail, Mr. Palmer is a skilled and experienced trial lawyer in Dallas who is fully prepared to take your case to court.
 We also have a Board Certified Family Law Specialist on staff who can assist with your case.

 Knowledgeable Legal Representation Since 1996

-Our advocates listen to your concerns about child custody goals.
+Our Dallas child custody lawyers listen to your concerns about child custody goals.
 We answer your questions and advise you about the benefits and risks of every issue.
 His goal is to help you make informed decisions regarding your custody case, and guide you through the child custody process.